 Storing authentication sessions on the client allows any AM server to handle the authentication flow at any point in time without load balancing requirements.

 For browser-based clients, AM sets a cookie in the browser that contains the session state.
 When the browser transmits the cookie back to AM, AM decodes the session state from the cookie.
 For REST-based clients, AM sends the cookie in a header.
-For more information about session cookies, refer to Session cookies and session security.
+For more information about session cookies, see Session cookies and session security.

 Related information: Choose where to store sessions